-While the most popular student visa is the F-1 visa (link to SEVIS page), there are other options available to institutions who would like to sponsor a foreign national for training or education but are not affiliated with a SEVIS certified institution.
+While the most popular student visa is the F-1 visa, there are other options available to institutions who would like to sponsor a foreign national for training or education but are not affiliated with a SEVIS certified institution.
 We provide support for clients who need to bring trainees or interns to the United States on either a J-1 or H-3 visa.

 H-3 Training Programs